hetmanskyi-cloud/AWS/terraform/README.md

 This project is designed with a clear separation of concerns, leveraging a multi-environment setup (`dev`, `stage`) and a rich set of reusable Terraform modules.
 It automates the provisioning of everything from the foundational network layer (VPC) to the application stack (ALB, ASG, RDS, ElastiCache) and its supporting services (KMS, S3, CloudFront).

 Two distinct deployment strategies are supported:
 1.  **On-the-Fly Provisioning (for `dev`):** Uses Ansible to configure instances from a base OS on boot, ideal for rapid development and testing.
-An alternative, script-based method is also available.
 2.  **Golden AMI (for `stage`):** Uses pre-built, hardened machine images for faster, more consistent, and reliable deployments in a pre-production environment.

 ---